rmorgan001/SimScope/README.md

 ### Installing

-To run SimScope download and build the solition.
+To run SimScope download and build the solution.
 Your option to remove the Benchmarks and Unit Test projects. they are not needed to run SimScope.
 After a sucessful debug build you must register the COM objects with ASCOM.
 To do this navigate to the debug build directory and locate SimServer.exe.
 Run SimServer.exe /register from a command prompt with adminstrator privedledges.
 This will register SimServer with ASCOM.
 The driver "ASCOM SimScope Telescope" will show up in the ASCOM chooser when selecting a driver from your astronomy software.
 You can also test with some of the installed ASCOM tools such as Conform, Profile, or Diagnostics.

 ```
 Run SimServer.exe /register from an adminstrator command prompt